 Remote workers have loved the change from working at a cluttered office space to their own home office, which is quiet and comfortable.
 But, as everything has two sides to it, a home office too, has its drawbacks.

 Setting up a home office with a high-end laptop/desktop, a high-speed internet connection, and other equipment, like printers/fax machines, can be costly.
 And that is not very convenient for everyone.
 Furthermore, working over the internet might be a problem to access sensitive company documents, which otherwise are easily accessible in the workplace.

 5. Distractions and lack of a good working environment

 Remote work brings along with it the benefit of a good work-life balance.
 Employees feel that working from home avails them more time to be for their family and other life events.
 But there is more to the picture.

 A survey released by Glassdoor , where nearly 1,000 American employees were asked about their top concerns when working from home between March 11 and March 13, 2020, reported that roughly 32% of employees say watching TV is a top distraction when working remotely, followed by 27% who say child care is a huge distraction.

 Employees need to focus and concentrate while working, to produce expected results.
 It proves to be highly difficult with the distractions of family wanting attention or other household noises.
 Not every household can provide good working conditions as an office space does.

 Flexible working hours is one of the benefits of remote work, and it lets employees structure their days according to their convenience.
-But, this can turn into a disadvantage for some employees, as some may forget to clock out and might forget to differentiate between work-life and home-life, which might lead to working longer than one should, which might further lead to burn-out and added stress.
+But, this can turn into a disadvantage for some employees, as some may forget to clock out and might forget to differentiate between work-life and home-life, which might lead to working longer than one should, thus; resulting in employee burn-out and added stress.
 Whereas, working in an office helps to draw the line between professional and private life.

 7. Risk to productivity